asifpy/landlord/README.md

 # LANDLORD #

 Modern property management tool for landlords, property managers, and renters.
-It allows landlords to track thier buildings, apartments and tenants information in way much better way.
+It allows landlords to track thier buildings, apartments and tenants information in much better way.

-This is a work-in-progress code branch of landlord.
+This is still a work-in-progress code branch of landlord.

 **Stack**

 * An enterprise class database: [Postgresql](https://www.postgresql.org/)
 * Backend: [Django REST Framework](http://www.django-rest-framework.org/)
 * Awesome [Angular](https://angular.io/guide/quickstart) on the client side